 All our in-house ecologists are trained to carry out such assessments, and at least one member of every field team visiting any site will have the necessary Natural England survey licences for any species likely to be found.

-This study is likely to be required on every site for which planning permission is to be sought, with the level of detail necessary depending on the size of the application and the complexity of the site, but may also be carried out for other reasons.
+This type of study is likely to be required on every site for which planning permission is to be sought, with the level of detail necessary depending on the size of the application and the complexity of the site, but may also be carried out for other reasons.
 Typical reasons for requesting this type of study may include:

 In each case, senior staff will advise on how the basic survey would be adjusted to provide exactly the type and level of information required for the project.